 Here’s how you can vote Absentee:

-1. Request your Absentee Ballot: To request an absentee ballot, a person must be a registered voter in their county of residence.
-You or a near relative must complete an Absentee Ballot Request Form (it must signed).
+1. Request your Absentee Ballot: To request an absentee ballot, you must be a registered voter in your county of residence.
+You or a near relative must complete and sign an Absentee Ballot Request Form.
 This request can be mailed, scanned and emailed, or faxed to your county Board of Elections.
-It must be received 7 days before Election Day by 5PM.
+It must be received 7 days before Election Day by 5pm.

 2. Receive Your Absentee Ballot: You’ll receive your Absentee Ballot by mail with three items: your ballot, a return envelope with a certified statement on it, and instruction sheet.